ibm-cloud-docs/Backup/faqs.md

 5. Enter the new password in the **Password** field.

-   The password must be: 8 - 12 characters in length, include at least one uppercase letter, at least one lowercase letter, at least one numeric character, and at least one of these special characters: `\!@\#%\^`.
+   The password must be 8 - 12 characters in length, include at least one uppercase letter, at least one lowercase letter, at least one numeric character, and at least one of these special characters: `\!@\#%\^`.
 It can contain only letters, numerals, and these special characters: `\!@\#%\^`.
    {: important}

 6. Press Enter to update the password.